Pop Art Lesson: Easy, Step-by-Step Art Project for Kids

 Draw a Pop Art Landscape

-9. Trace the lines with a thick black marker and color.
+- Trace with a thick black marker and fill with marker color.

 More Pop Art Lessons